Razz1214/deepfake-detection-system/README.md

 🚀 Overview
-Detects deepfake videos using AI
+-Detects deepfake videos using AI
-Uses transfer learning with pretrained ResNeXt Extracts frame-level features from videos
+-Uses transfer learning with pretrained ResNeXt -Extracts frame-level features from videos
-Processes temporal data using LSTM
+-Processes temporal data using LSTM
-Integrated with a Django web application
+-Integrated with a Django web application